 Carl mainly worked on the mv Mi Amigo, Radio Caroline South, but - as you can read below - also spent time on the north ship.

-later the operators of Caroline North took control of them both.
+few months later the operators of Caroline North took control of them both.

 We are grateful to Ray for sharing this fascinating interview which took place on 3rd December 2012.